DogdyZero/task-nestjs/README.md

 ## Description

-This application using nest.js, type orm and postgresql as database
+This application using nest.js (typescript), typeorm and postgresql as database

 ## Installation